 What Is The Difference Between Brick and Brick Veneer

 Brick Veneers are a way to give your home a brick look without using real bricks.
-That meaning you just have a thinner layer to apply to the wall that gives the affect of a brick wall.
+That meaning you just have a thinner layer to apply to the wall that gives the effect of a brick wall.
 While if you used a brick you would have to cut into the wall to lay the brick out.
 Brick veneers is a more affordable and easy DIY project.

 Which Wall Should Be The Accent Wall

 Accent walls are a great way to add style and design to a room.
-Generally an accent wall is the first wall you see when you walk into a room.
+Generally, an accent wall is the first wall you see when you walk into a room.

 What do you think of my brick accent wall?
 Would you try a project like this in your home?